Blendify/blender-manual/trunk/blender_docs/manual/scene_layout/object/properties/transforms.rst

 When the toggle is locked, the corresponding transformation value can not be changed in any interactive operation.
-However, the value can still be changed using non-interactive operations, like editing the corresponding number button or using Python.
+However, the value can still be changed using non-interactive operations, like editing the corresponding number field or using Python.

 For example, if you locked the *Location X* property then you cannot use the 3D gizmo to move the object along the global X axis.
-However, you can still move it using the *Location X* number button.
+However, you can still move it using the *Location X* number field.
 Consider the locking feature as a rigid constraint only changeable from the panel.

 To lock a property, click the padlock icon next to the button.